Let's start with the main meat course. This Chintzy Chef cooks with chicken because it's the cheapest.

 It's all about the marinade that mainly consists of garlic, soy sauce, and brown sugar.
 It's a potent combination you should try out sometime.
 Just click here for my Korean-style BBQ Chicken recipe.
 The photo below shows grilled boneless and skinless dark meat leg quarters.

-I like my grilled hamburger slathered in BBQ sauce, sauteed mushrooms and melty cheese.
+I stuff my crumb-catcher with grilled hamburger slathered in BBQ sauce, sauteed mushrooms, and melty cheese.

 Another Eastern European entree is made with grilled Sausages, Sauerkraut and Beer.
 Now that's a combination I can get behind!
-Again, I cooked this dish on a stove top but you can cook the sausages over an open fire for extra charred flavor.
+Again, I cooked this dish on a stovetop but you can cook the sausages over an open fire for extra charred flavor and finish with a bath of beer and sauerkraut.

 I like plain hot dogs with just relish and mustard.
 To add some veggie crunch, try my bastardized version of a Chicago Dog.
 I can't get dayglow green relish out here in LA so I tweaked the Windy City's fast food classic by adding some chopped lettuce along with traditional sliced tomato.
 Check out my wacky video below, where my Chicago Dog is the punchline.